The 3D printed housing of the "pxlDigits" was initially not intended to be "just" a 7-segment display with WLAN.

 Upload software with the Arduino IDE

-You can find the Arduino code for operating the “time_timy” in the following Git repository.
+The Arduino code to run the "time_timy" can be found in the following Git repository.

 How to download files from a Git repository is described in the article GitHub - How do I copy files from a Git repository to my computer? described.